spack/spack/lib/spack/spack/cmd/installer/README.md

 If you already have Visual Studio installed, you can make sure these components are installed by rerunning the installer.
 Next to your installation, select "Modify" and look at the "Installation details" pane on the right.

-## Python

-Python 3 can be downloaded from the Windows Store and will appear in your path if installed from there.

 ## Git